 "Returns Filed" Using IRS e-file

 A return filed using IRS e-file may be a composite of electronically transmitted data and certain paper documents or be completely paperless.
-The paper portion of a composite return may consist of a paper transmittal U.S. Individual Income Tax Transmittal for an IRS e-file Return">Form 8453, U.S. Individual Income Tax Transmittal for an IRS e-file Return and other paper documents that cannot be electronically transmitted and must be mailed to the IRS attached to the Form 8453 (See "Submission of Paper Documents to the IRS" in the section " Submitting the Electronic Return to the IRS").
+The paper portion of a composite return may consist Form 8453, U.S. Individual Income Tax Transmittal for an IRS e-file Return and other paper documents that cannot be electronically transmitted attached to the form and mailed to the IRS (See Submitting the Electronic Return to the IRS).

-If Providers submit state individual income tax returns as part of Federal/State e-file, state returns become a part of the electronically transmitted data.
+If Authorized IRS e-file Providers (Providers) submit state individual income tax returns as part of Federal/State e-file, state returns become a part of the electronically transmitted data.
 States often require the submission of paper documents to complete the return, but they are separate from paper documents for federal returns.
 Providers should process state paper documents according to applicable state rules.